 - Demonstrated ability to take direction and work collaboratively with various personalities.

 - Ability and willingness to work a varied schedule.

 - Enthusiasm for the role of public media in a changing journalism environment.

-- Experience operating digital editing systems (e.g. Adobe Audition), field recording units, and other audio production equipment.
+- Experience with digital audio editing (e.g. Adobe Audition), field recording equipment, and other audio production tools.

-This position reports to the Editor of the Kansas News Service.
+This position reports to the Digital Editor of the Kansas News Service.

 HOW TO APPLY

 Review of applications will begin on May 1, 2018.
 This position will remain open until filled.

 Apply online: www.umkc.edu/jobs.
 Applicants must combine all materials (cover letter, resume, and list of three references with contact information) into one PDF or Microsoft Word document and upload as a resume attachment.
 Maximum size limit is 11MB.
 Do not include special characters (e.g., /, &, %, etc.).